 It was lovely sitting on rocks by the van to eat breakfast in the sunshine, with the snowy mountains standing out against the clear blue sky.
 We left at 8.45 for Tromso, passing a herd of deer just after we set off.
 It was a very pretty ride in, up beside the fjord.
 When we reached Tromso, the first thing we headed for was the Arctic Church.
 This had been built in 1965, and looked familiar to us, as Ruth had sent us a picture that she'd drawn of it when she was living here.
 We thought the 50krone each entry fee very pricey, especially as the only thing to see was a (superb) stain glass window, other than that it is very plain.
 We paid up, but escaped quickly when 3 coachloads of tourists arrived!

 We now drove an idyllic 25 miles beside the water with mountains and wildflowers all around, but with nowhere to pull off at all.
 We were heading for Sommaroy Island, across a high, single lane bridge, where there was an overnighter.
 We passed many beautiful white beaches.
 We located our place to stop, along with several other motorhomes, and immediately set off to walk around to the harbour and onto a lovely white sandy beach, made up of shells.
-On the way back above the sea, the terns attacked us - they were obviously nesting, so we came back by the road.
-When we got back, we phoned Joanna to wish her a happy 7th birthday.

 We realised last night that we had forgotten to wash our spare towels, hence the first job this morning was for Adrian to take them over to the laundry when he went for a shower, while I got mushrooms on toast for breakfast.
 He was annoyed to find that someone was using both tumble driers when he next went over.
 All was well when I went for my shower, and I was able to put the things in the drier.
 There were just two showers, each in a very large room with shower, toilet and sink - rather a waste of space.
 This site was good value when we add in all the washing we did!
 We phoned Simon's number and spoke to Millie, but got cut off, and couldn't get back to her – annoying.
 Adrian was finding everything difficult.
 We filled with water, but that was very slow, so it was gone 10.00 when we left.
 The site had served us well though.
 We followed a pretty route to the Lofoten Islands, turning off the E6 at Gratangen to follow along by the fjord on a badly surfaced road.
 It was really peaceful, sunny and warm when we stopped for coffee, sitting at a wooden picnic table by the water.
 We could clearly see the snow line on the tree covered mountains.